iris-hep/iris-hep.github.io/_posts/2019-04-26-uprm-ml-hackathon.md

 data repeatedly and ever faster is a recent development.
 Learning these skill would make it possible to quickly and automatically produce models that can analyze bigger, more complex data and deliver faster, more accurate results.
-ML techniques encompasses all STEM fields.
-It is very essential that UPRM students learn these tools early on to make good careers in future.
+The potential for using ML techniques encompasses all STEM fields.
+Learning ML tools early on can be very useful in a number of career paths and thus there is a great demand for opportunities such as this hackathon.

 The hackathon [agenda](https://indico.cern.ch/event/809812/timetable/)
 included talks by UPRM researchers and faculty from the Mathematics, Physics and CS&E departments.
-The topics included covered Statistics, ML techniques and use cases from UPRM research activities.
-Dr. Sergei Gleyzer, who is a physicist from University of Florida and expert and convener of ML group at CMS Experiment.
-The participants will be students from UPRM and will be given challenging problem to solve during Hackathon.
+Topics included covered Statistics, ML techniques and use cases from research activities at UPRM.
+Dr. Sergei Gleyzer, a physicist from University of Florida and convener of ML group at the CMS Experiment at CERN, also participated as a lecturer and facilitator.
+The participants were be students from UPRM which were given challenging problem to solve during Hackathon.